Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 The involvement of a specialist ecological consultancy like Arbtech from the design stage will lend credibility to your application, reduce the cost of compensatory measures by maximising the existing biodiversity net on your site, and minimise the overall risk of your planning application being refused by the local authority.

-We recently worked with the Royal Borough of Windsor and Maidenhead to prepare a pre-development biodiversity net gain assessment and plan for their property team using the relevant biodiversity metric.
+We recently worked with a client to prepare a pre-development biodiversity net gain assessment and plan using the relevant biodiversity metric for the property team of the Royal Borough of Windsor and Maidenhead.

 When to engage an ecologist if you think that off-site BNG is going to be necessary

-In some cases, the local planning authority will ask you to demonstrate biodiversity net gain prior to 2023.
+In some cases, the local planning authority will ask you to demonstrate biodiversity net gain prior to November 2023 or the newly-expected January 2024 launch.
 At least four local planning authorities have already adopted a policy that closely focuses on net gain ahead of the national rollout.
-It is highly likely that more will soon follow suit, primarily catering to the policies of the Environment Act, calculating biodiversity net gain, checking that the biodiversity metric is taken into consideration, and ensuring that there is some form of consideration over habitat creation and efforts to enhance biodiversity.
+It is highly likely that more will soon follow suit, primarily catering to the policies of the Environment Act, calculating biodiversity net gain, checking that the biodiversity metric is taken into consideration, and ensuring that there is some form of consideration over new habitat creation and efforts to enhance biodiversity.

 What should you do about Biodiversity Net Gain?